btjm123/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 We have used AI tools to help us with the ideation phase and to assist us in some parts of the codebase.
-Some of the localized logic (i.e the parsing logic for AddTagCommandParser, constructor of TagRegistry) and some of the tests have been inspired and/or adapted.
-However, we still that we manually verified all code to ensure no regressions before commiting.
+Some of the localized logic (i.e the parsing logic for AddTagCommandParser, TagRegistry constructor) and some of the tests have been inspired and/or adapted.
+However, before commiting, we always manually verified all code pushed to ensure no regressions.

 --------------------------------------------------------------------------------------------------------------------